dmvaldman/RookLift/README.md

 # RookLift

-Analyze your Garmin fitness watch data against your Lichess rating.
+Personal backend for [RookLift](https://github.com/dmvaldman/Rooklift-frontend).
+Analyzes my Garmin fitness watch data against my Lichess rating to measure my intelligence any given day.

-Build a logistic regression model with your historical Garmin and Lichess data, then read it from your Garmin watch with the corresponding [RookLift-Frontend](https://github.com/dmvaldman/Rooklift-frontend)
+Builds a statistical model from time-series fitness/sleep metrics to predict whether I will win or lose at chess any given day.

+Uses Modal for cron jobs (one to build the model, the other to update my intelligence score) and Supabase to store the data.

 # Deploy with Modal

-Model creation are chess predictions are Cron jobs using Modal.
-Model creation happens once a week and predictions each morning.

 ```
 modal deploy -m deploy